-A 401k plan is a retirement plan that allows workers to make regular contributions to the plan from their pay.
+A 401(k) plan is a retirement plan that allows workers to make regular contributions to the plan from their pay.
 The money is taken out before federal taxes are determined, reducing tax liability.
-Often, the person's employer contributes an additional amount to the 401k.
+Often, the person's employer contributes an additional amount to the 401(k).
 Normally the funds remain in the account and grow until the worker retires.

-One of the choices for the money in a 401k plan is to roll it over into a new retirement plan.
+One of the choices for the money in a 401(k) plan is to roll it over into a new retirement plan.
 The best way to avoid taxes on a rollover is to put the money into a qualified retirement account, do a direct transfer from one account to the other so that the money avoids tax withholding, and to place the money is the new account within the allowed time limit, usually 60 days.
-When handled properly, a rollover will move all of the 401k funds into a new account, where it will not be subject to taxation until it is removed.
+When handled properly, a rollover will move all of the 401(k) funds into a new account, where it will not be subject to taxation until it is removed.

-Another way to deal with a 401k after work termination is to take all of the cash out of the account.
-However, unless the account owner is 59-1/2, or 55 and no longer working, the money is subject to tax withholding of a flat 20 percent of the total.
+Another way to deal with a 401(k) after work termination is to take all of the cash out of the account.
+However, unless the account owner is 59 1/2, or 55 and no longer working, the money is subject to tax withholding of a flat 20 percent of the total.
 An additional 10 percent excise tax is added as a penalty for early withdrawal.
 Other costs and fees that are plan-specific may be added, such as administrative costs.

-Leave It Where it is
+Leave it Where it is

-The money in a 401k plan can often be left with the employer, even if the account owner is no longer working there.
+The money in a 401(k) plan can often be left with the employer, even if the account owner is no longer working there.
 It is important to keep track of any changes the company makes, such as if the business relocates.
 The account owner should know important information about her plan, such as how much money she has in it and the name of the plan administrator.

-If an employer is going out of business and will no longer have a 401k plan, all of the money in an employee account will be paid to the employee.
+If an employer is going out of business and will no longer have a 401(k) plan, all of the money in an employee account will be paid to the employee.
 Depending on the situation, an employee may be offered the chance to roll over some or all of the money into a new retirement account.
 If not, the money will normally be paid as a single lump sum and taxes will be withheld.
 If the account owner puts some or all of the money into a new retirement account within the time frame specified by the IRS, normally 60 days, that amount will not count as part of the person’s income for the year.